 • Don’t show suggestions

-People who are sandboxed won’t see suggestions.
+People with row or column restrictions won’t see suggestions.

 Further reading